 ii) Fulton Ferry Landing

 This area is among the most picturesque and historically significant areas of DUMBO.
-The first ferry service between Brooklyn and Manhattan originated in this region and dates all the way back to 1642.
+The first ferry service between Brooklyn and Manhattan originated in this region and dates back to 1642.

 John Street and Greenway are both excellent options for leisurely bike rides or stroll through the park.